Barbara Windsor: Personal life

 Prior to her marriage to Knight, Windsor had a one-night stand with East End criminal Reggie Kray, and a longer relationship with his older brother Charlie Kray.
 During the time of making her later Carry On films, she had a well-publicised affair with her fellow actor and co-star Sid James, which lasted three years, until 1976.
-Windsor was initially disinterested in James, 24 years her senior, but later stated that she thought she would have sex with him once, and then he would leave her alone; however, James reportedly became obsessed with Windsor and suffocatingly possessive of her, to the extent that during the Carry On London! stage show, he shouted at Bernard Bresslaw because he had helped Windsor off the stage, the only reason being that Bresslaw had touched Windsor.
+Windsor was initially uninterested in James, 24 years her senior, but later stated that she thought she would have sex with him once, and then he would leave her alone; however, James reportedly became obsessed with Windsor and suffocatingly possessive of her, to the extent that during the Carry On London! stage show, he shouted at Bernard Bresslaw because he had helped Windsor off the stage, the only reason being that Bresslaw had touched Windsor.

 James, who, like Windsor, was also already married, would send her a dozen red roses with a note attached with the words "Love Romeo", and even arranged to see her in Australia during her Carry On Barbara one-woman show, as he could not bear to be without her.
-He would also state his love for her in public and to Windsor's friends, but after the affair began damaging Windsor's mental health, she ended it.
+He would also state his love for her in public and to Windsor's friends.
+After the relationship took its toll on her, Windsor ended it.
 Devastated by her decision, James became depressed and started to drink whisky; he died soon afterwards from a heart attack.

 Another of Windsor's Carry On co-stars, Kenneth Williams, accompanied Windsor and Knight on their honeymoon, also bringing his mother and sister with him.

 Windsor also dated Gary Crosby in the 1960s and had brief sexual encounters with Victor Mature, Anthony Newley, Ronnie Scott, James Booth, George Best and Maurice Gibb, the latter two while she was still married.
 In the late 1950s, Windsor became engaged to singer Cliff Lawrence, but he physically beat her.
 In her autobiography, All of Me, Windsor stated that she often turned up at Winston's, the club where she sang, with a black eye, and detailed one occasion when Lawrence dragged her down the street by her hair.
 Windsor ended the relationship, and then started dating Knight.
 Windsor said that Lawrence would spy on her and Knight from telephone boxes, only leaving them alone after Knight threatened him.

 In her autobiography, Windsor discussed her five abortions: three in her 20s, and the last at the age of 42.
 She said that she never wanted children as a result of her father rejecting her after her parents' divorce.

 Windsor was best friends with fellow actress Anna Karen, whom she met while filming Carry On Camping and who later went on to play Peggy Mitchell's sister Aunt Sal in EastEnders on and off for 20 years.

 Windsor was friends with Amy Winehouse, and in 2012 became a patron of the Amy Winehouse Foundation.
 In 2014, Windsor unveiled a statue of Winehouse in Camden Market.

+Since July 2023, her widower, has been in a relationship with her EastEnders co-star Tanya Franks, who played Rainie Cross.